Student Orientation, Advising, and Registration

 Consulting and Advising

-The educational planning and academic advising component of the program provides students and families with an understanding of each student's academic preparation and abilities as compared to other Penn State students through the Profile of Academic Abilities.
+The educational planning and academic advising component of the program provides students and families with an understanding of each student's academic preparation and abilities.
 The advising component of SOAR also provides each student with an individual interview with a SOAR advisor in order to discuss the student's educational plans.
 The program also familiarizes students and families with the wide range of degree programs available at Penn State, acquaints them with the campus and some of its procedures and helps students to select courses for their first semester of study.

 For further information please review the Penn State Altoona SOAR Web site.